sahilit/memory-game/README.md

 # Memory Game

-## Table of Contents
+## Description

-It is a simple game develop using Javascript.
+It is a simple game develop using Javascript.<br>
-It has a realtime database on Firebase. https://sahilit.github.io/memory-game/
+It has a realtime database on Firebase.<br>
+https://sahilit.github.io/memory-game/

+## Resources

+-Font Awesome
+-Bootstrap
+-jQuery

 ## License